MEHARRY MEDICAL COLLEGE STUDENTS

 We offer multiple experiences and courses across all years of medical school to help you learn more about the specialty of emergency medicine as well as to acquire the knowledge and skills to manage common emergencies regardless of specialties!

-Observational Experiences: Interested students should contact Dr. Kendra Parekh (Kendra.email@example.com) to learn more.
+Observational Experiences: Interested MMC medical students should contact Auda Hutto (email@example.com) to learn more.

 The EM ACE will introduce you to emergency medicine and the initial management strategies for common life-threatening emergencies.
-You will develop an approach to common undifferentiated patient complaints and a practical skill set in acid-base emergencies, basic airway management, electrocardiogram interpretation, and electrolyte emergencies.
-During the week, there are daily didactic sessions as well as procedure labs and high-fidelity simulations.
-Clinical shifts are spread across a variety of ED settings (adult and pediatrics) and offer a broad exposure.
-You will work closely with emergency medicine faculty and residents to identify sick patients and develop differential diagnoses and management plans.
+You will develop an approach to common undifferentiated patient complaints and a practical skill set in basic airway management, electrocardiogram interpretation, and resuscitation.
+During the course there are didactic sessions as well as procedure labs and high-fidelity simulations.
+Clinical shifts are spread across a variety of practice settings (adult and pediatrics) and offer a broad exposure to emergency care.
+On shift, you will work closely with emergency medicine faculty and residents to identify sick patients and develop differential diagnoses and management plan